a-zverev/16s-amplicon-processing/CCA.md

 ## U3.C       NA       NA    NA        NA         10       NA       NA
 ```

-Sample data is fucked, so read a new nutrition data instead of it
+The sample data are fucked, so get new nutrition data instead of it...

 ```r